payu-india/CMS-Chatbot/docs/Chargeback/chargeback-dashboard/launch-chargeback-dashboard.md

 metadata:
   robots: index
 ---
-## Access Dashboard

-To find the chargeback details:
+To access the Chargeback Dashboard:

 1. Log on to PayU Dashboard.
 2. Select **Chargeback** from the left pane.